Accounting (Start at any Campus and Finish: Harrisburg)(Start and Finish: World Campus)

 The Elementary Education program at Penn State Harrisburg embodies the four tenets of our conceptual framework: constructivism, authenticity, reflectivity, and standards-based curriculum.
 Constructivism entails a student-centered approach in which teachers help learners build their own understandings.
 Authenticity refers to developing professional and pedagogical skills in authentic classroom settings; for example, in the junior and senior years prior to student teaching, the program offers extensive field experiences in a variety of settings that enroll students with diverse backgrounds and needs.
 Reflectivity relates to consciously analyzing course content and one’s own learning for the purpose of deeper understanding and self-improvement.
 Standards-based curriculum means that our candidates are steeped in Pennsylvania Academic Standards as well as the standards of relevant professional organizations.
 Taken together, these tenets enable our candidates to become lifelong reflective professionals committed to the learning of all students.

 Students will choose one of four options for the degree:

 PK-4 Early Childhood Education, Grades 4-8 English/Language Arts and Reading, Grades 4-8 Mathematics, and Grades 4-8 Social Studies.

 English (Start at any Campus and Finish: Harrisburg)

-This English major, with its two options, offers students the unique opportunity to study literature in an interdisciplinary context where the relationships among literature and art, history, music, philosophy, media, and American studies can be investigated.
+This English major, with its three options, offers students the unique opportunity to study literature in an interdisciplinary context where the relationships among literature and art, history, music, philosophy, media, and American Studies can be investigated.
 The major offers courses in American, British, and world literatures, emphasizing their cultural and historical contexts as well as teaching students to interpret them from a variety of critical perspectives.
 Small classes in both creative and expository writing encourage students to develop their writing skills by working closely with faculty.